clemsos/mitras/README.md

 	**Work in Progress : not ready to use yet**

-Mitras is a prototype for memes analysis in a large tweets corpus that includes detection of memes (clustering), localization in Chinese (NLP), geo-entities (NER, geotag) and visualization for classification.

-This SNA toolkit is developed by Clément Renaud for his phD research on memes on Sina Weibo.
+Mitras is a data analysis project.
+Its purpose is to detect and visualize memes from a large corpus of tweets from Sina Weibo.
+It has been developed by Clément Renaud for his phD research on memes on Sina Weibo.

+## Thanks to :
+* The Weiboscope team in HKU
+* Mingli Yuan
+*

 ## Workflow : Overview